 Depressed Anonymous Preamble

-Depressed Anonymous is a fellowship of women and men who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from depression.
+Depressed Anonymous is a fellowship of people who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from depression.

 The only requirement for membership is a desire to stop saddening ourselves.
-There are no dues or fees for DA membership; we are self-supporting through our own contributions.
-DA is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy, neither endorses nor opposes any causes.
+There are no dues or fees for Depressed Anonymous membership; we are self-supporting through our own contributions.
+Depressed Anonymous is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy, neither endorses nor opposes any causes.
 Our primary purpose is to stay serene and help other people recover from depression.

 Adapted from the AA Preamble Copyright © The AA Grapevine, Inc.